nikhilbadyal/bitwarden-backup/README.md

 # Bitwarden Vault Backup Script

-This repository contains two bash scripts:
+This repository contains bash scripts for automated Bitwarden vault backups with **multi-remote cloud storage support**:

-1. `setup-rclone.sh`: Configures `rclone` specifically for Cloudflare R2 storage using environment variables.
-This script only needs to be run *once* initially or when your R2 configuration changes.
+1. `setup-rclone.sh`: Configures rclone from a base64-encoded configuration to support **ANY rclone-compatible storage service** (not just Cloudflare R2).
+This script only needs to be run *once* initially or when your configuration changes.
-2. `backup.sh`: Performs an automated backup of a Bitwarden vault using the `bw` CLI, validates the export, compresses and encrypts it, uploads it to the configured R2 bucket using `rclone`, prunes old backups from R2 based on a retention count, and optionally sends notifications via Apprise.
+2. `backup.sh`: Performs automated backup of a Bitwarden vault, validates, compresses, encrypts, and uploads to **ALL configured remotes** simultaneously.
+3. `generate-rclone-base64.sh`: Helper script to generate base64-encoded rclone configurations.

 ## Features

+* **Multi-Remote Support**: Backup to multiple cloud storage services simultaneously (S3, Google Drive, Dropbox, OneDrive, Cloudflare R2, and 40+ others supported by rclone).
+* **Base64 Configuration**: Accepts rclone config as base64 to avoid typing errors and enable easy deployment.
+* **Isolated Configuration**: Uses project-specific rclone config to avoid interfering with your global rclone setup.
 * Automated Bitwarden vault backup via API key.
 * Validation of the exported JSON data (format and minimum size).
 * Gzip compression of the backup file.
 * Strong encryption of the compressed backup using OpenSSL (AES-256-CBC) with a user-provided password.
 * Verification of the encryption by attempting decryption and checking for valid gzip format.
-* Uploads the encrypted backup to Cloudflare R2 storage using `rclone`.
+* Intelligent change detection to avoid unnecessary uploads when vault hasn't changed.
-* Prunes old backups from the R2 bucket based on a configurable retention count.
+* Independent retention management per remote based on configurable count.
 * **Optional Apprise notifications on success and failure.**
 * Robust error handling and logging.
 * Secure cleanup process that logs out of Bitwarden and unsets sensitive environment variables.